KurbanIntelligenceLab/QuantumShellNet/README.md

     ```

 2. Install the required packages:
-    Install PyTorch via official webpage (https://pytorch.org/get-started/locally/).
+    Install PyTorch, torchvision and numpy via official webpage of PyTorch (https://pytorch.org/get-started/locally/).
 For the rest use the requirements.txt file
     ```bash
     pip install -r requirements.txt
     ```